emanuelhuber/RGPR/00_RGPR_tutorial_import-GPR-data.md

 Geomatrix Earth Science data (`.dat`)
 -------------------------------------

-Currently, on the file format for the GroundVue3/TriVue and GroundVue7 devices is supported.
+Currently, on the file formats for the GroundVue 3, GroundVue 7, and TriVue devices are supported.
+The file formats for the GroundVue 100, 250 and 400 will be soon supported.

 Each GPR data consists at least of